1andonlyWeaver/hades2-boon-stacker-mod/README.md

 ## How to Use

-Installing the mod does not enable its effects immediately.
+By default, installing the mod does not enable its effects immediately.
 You must unlock it within the game at the Crossroads Cauldron.

 1.  **Superposition of Divine Favor**: Perform this incantation to enable Boon Stacking.
     *   *Cost (Default)*: 1 Moly
 2.  **Separation of Divine Favor**: If you wish to disable the mod's effects and return to standard rules, perform this incantation.
 It will refund the materials used for the unlock.

+**Skip Incantations**: If you prefer to skip the incantation system and have the mod enabled by default, set `SkipIncantations` to `true` in the configuration.

 ## Configuration